dianedef/obs-MediaFlowz/README.md

-# MediaFlowz - Uploads for Obsidian
+# MediaFlowz - Image and GIF Management with Cloud Uploads
 (version FR en dessous)

-A powerful Obsidian plugin that transforms YouTube videos into rich Markdown notes with advanced AI features.
+A powerful Obsidian plugin that facilitates the management of images and GIFs, allowing seamless uploads to cloud storage with advanced features.

-### ✨ Key Features
+## ✨ Key Features

-- **Smart Video Management**
+### Smart Image Management
-  - Easy YouTube video import via URL
+- Easy import of images and GIFs via URL
-  - Organize videos with custom tags
+- Organize images with custom tags
-  - Quick video library search
+- Quick search through your image library
 - Intuitive and responsive user interface

-- **Advanced Content Processing**
-  - Automatic video metadata extraction
+### Cloud Uploads
+- Upload images from the editor
+- Automatically replace local image links with cloud URLs
+- Support for custom domains for better branding and SEO when available in the service
+- Secure API communication for uploads

+### Supported Services
-  - Accurate transcription generation
+- Cloudinary
+- Cloudflare Images
-  - Clickable timestamp creation
+- TwicPics
-  - YouTube playlist support
+- Bunny.net

-- **AI Features (with OpenAI)**
+### Advanced Content Processing
-  - Automatic video summary generation
+- Automatic metadata extraction for images
+- Image compression and optimization
+- Support for various image formats (JPEG, PNG, GIF, SVG, WebP)
+- Convert images to WebP format
+- Bulk add captions
+- Use TinyPNG's image compression service

+### Image Handling
+- Rename, move, and delete images both locally and in the cloud
-  - Structured notes from transcriptions
+- Manage image links in your notes efficiently
-  - Smart key points extraction
-  - Automatic content translation

-Suppresion des images :
- - pour les images locales,supprime l'image du fichier markdown et du vault.
- - pour les images en ligne, supprime l'image du fichier markdown et du service en ligne.
+- Support for drag-and-drop uploads
+- Download media files from copied/pasted content of web pages
+- Save attachments next to notes in a folder named after the note
+- Download external images in your note, save them locally, and adjust the link to point to the local image files
+- Mouse wheel image zoom by pressing ALT
+- Rename images upon pasting

+### Viewing Options
+- Full screen on double-click: All images in the current note will be displayed at the bottom, allowing you to switch between thumbnails to view any image.
+- Pin Mode: When enabled, you can click and pop up 1 to 5 images at a time without a mask layer, allowing you to edit and look through your notes while images are being previewed.

+### Image Naming
+- Set `imageNameKey` in frontmatter: While adding multiple images to one document, images can be named in the same format using `imageNameKey`.
+- The plugin will add a prefix/suffix if there's a file of the same name, ensuring unique names for images.

+## Available Variables
+- **`{{fileName}}`**: Name of the active file, without the ".md" extension.
+- **`{{imageNameKey}}`**: This variable is read from the markdown file's frontmatter, from the same key `imageNameKey`.
+- **`{{DATE:$FORMAT}}`**: Use `$FORMAT` to format the current date, where `$FORMAT` must be a Moment.js format string (e.g., `{{DATE:YYYY-MM-DD}}`).

+### Examples
+Here are some examples from pattern to image names (repeat in sequence), variables: `fileName = "My note"`, `imageNameKey = "foo"`:
+- `{{fileName}}`: My note, My note-1, My note-2
+- `{{imageNameKey}}`: foo, foo-1, foo-2
+- `{{imageNameKey}}-{{DATE:YYYYMMDD}}`: foo-20220408, foo-20220408-1, foo-20220408-2

+### Duplicate Number Handling
+- **Duplicate number at start (or end)**: If enabled, the duplicate number will be added at the start as a prefix for the image name; otherwise, it will be added at the end as a suffix.
+- **Duplicate number delimiter**: The delimiter to generate the number prefix/suffix for duplicated names.
+For example, if the value is `-`, the suffix will be like `-1`, `-2`, `-3`, and the prefix will be like `1-`, `2-`, `3-`.

+### Clear Unused Images
+- Find Orphaned Images: This plugin helps you keep your vault clean and organized by identifying and managing images that are not linked anywhere in your notes.
+  - Move to Obsidian Trash: Files are moved to the `.trash` under the Obsidian Vault.
+  - Move to System Trash: Files are moved to the Operating System trash.
+  - Permanently Delete: Files are destroyed permanently and cannot be reverted back.

-### 🚀 Installation
+## 🚀 Installation
 1. In Obsidian, go to Settings > Third-party plugins
 2. Disable restricted mode
 3. Click "Browse" and search for "MediaFlowz"
 4. Install the plugin

-### ⚙️ Configuration
+## ⚙️ Configuration

-- Set notes destination folder
+- Set the destination folder for notes
-- Choose generated notes format
+- Choose the format for generated notes
-- Configure transcription preferences
+- Configure cloud service settings (e.g., Cloudflare API token)
-- Add your OpenAI API key for AI features
 - Customize note templates

-### 📝 Usage
+## 📝 Usage

-1. Paste a YouTube URL in the quick command
+1. Paste an image or GIF URL in the quick command
-2. Video is automatically analyzed and transcribed
+2. The image is automatically uploaded to the configured cloud service
-3. A structured note is generated with all elements
+3. The link is replaced with the cloud URL in your notes
-4. Find your notes in the configured folder
+4. Find your images in the configured folder

 ## 🔧 Technical Details
 - Built for Obsidian 1.0.0+
-- Uses YouTube Data API v3
+- Uses Cloudflare Images for storage
-- OpenAI GPT integration
-- Efficient video processing
+- Efficient image processing and optimization
 - Robust error handling
 - Secure API communication